 Less traditional benefits lack popularity.

-Since the tech boom, it’s been a growing trend to offer perks like ping-pong tables, free food, laundry services and more.
-However, surveys find trendy benefits to be among the least valued — including team bonding events, on-site gym, weekly free employee outings, company-wide retreats and freebies like coffee, snacks and fitness classes.
+Since the tech boom, it’s been a growing trend to offer perks like table tennis, free food, laundry services and more.2 However, surveys find trendy benefits to be among the least valued — including team bonding events, on-site gym, weekly free employee outings, company-wide retreats and freebies like coffee, snacks and fitness classes.3

 Additional surveys found:

-Almost half of employees say they have never been asked by their employer about what makes a positive work experience.
-As you enhance your benefits, ask your employees whether the benefits you offer are the ones they value most.
+Almost half of employees say they have never been asked by their employer about what makes a positive work experience.6 As you evaluate your benefits, ask your employees whether the benefits you offer are the ones they value most.